beakbahama/log/docs/chins.md

 > In addition to the chin sensation, I'll also discuss another significant, related body sensation.
 I recall it as a "pop" happening on the top left of my head that would occur after being in a state of fear that gets resolved.
 Do you recall this place on your head and any associated feelings?
 Do you remember that spot being sore and rubbing it as a child?
 I distinctly remember rubbing it and also recall vividly a day when I saw one of my siblings doing it, too.
 Do you also recall a rippling feeling of relief occurring right after this sore spot popped?
 The sensation would travel down the left side of the face, with the left ear popping, relief spreading through the left cheek, down along the jawline, and finally, the chin tingling.

 > The sensations described not only highlight the chin's role in physical feedback but also underscore its potential influence on our social behaviors and interactions.
-This biofeedback mechanism—marked by the chin tingling and associated responses, such as the 'pop' linked with moments of emotional and cognitive resolution—illustrates how our physical form is intimately connected to our interpersonal experiences and societal structures.
+This biofeedback mechanism illustrates how our physical form is intimately connected to our interpersonal experiences and societal structures.

 > The implications are enormous.
 To achieve our highest potential, humanity must reclaim the chin.
 Doing so will allow us to return to our natural collective state, free from conflicts and tensions, including all forms of harm and violence.
 By reclaiming the chin, we can elevate humanity to a permanent state of cooperation and collective prosperity for billions of years and beyond.